cfw-guide/cemu.cfw.guide/_pages/en_US/home.md

 {% capture ram-notice %}

-The official [Cemu website](https://cemu.info/){:target="_blank"} states that it can run with a minimum of 4GB of RAM, with 8GB or more recommended.
-Most users will struggle a lot with 4GB, however, and may suffer extreme stuttering and other issues.
+The official [Cemu website](https://cemu.info/) states that it can run with a minimum of 4GB of RAM, with 8GB or more recommended, however most users will struggle immensely with 4GB, and will suffer extreme stuttering and other issues.

 Using 8GB can be fine, and you will be able to run most games well, however for maximum performance and compatibility we recommend 12GB or more.
 {% endcapture %}